cloudfright/blog/cloudfright-blog/content/posts/getting-started-with-ml.md

 ## Thinking different ##

-Because machine learning is based on statistical analysis, the outputs of a model are probabilities, that is the likelihood, or confidence.
-And because of this, we need to shift our thinking away from exact answers towards statistical probabilities.
-Coupled with this, randomness is often used when training the model to improve efficiency, so if we're to retrain a model from scratch with the same training data, we may not achieve exactly the same results.
+Because machine learning is based on probability theory and statistical analysis, the outputs of a model are probabilities, that is the likelihood, or confidence of an specific answer.
+And because of this, we need to shift our thinking away from exact answers towards probable outcomes.
+Coupled with this, randomness is often used when training the model to improve efficiency, so if we retrain a model from scratch with the same training data, we may not achieve exactly the same results.
 This is a very different world from rule-based problem solving where the outcomes are deterministic and distinct.

 ## What are the limitations? ##